moltar/projen-turborepo/API.md

 - *Type:* [`projen.javascript.CodeArtifactOptions`](#projen.javascript.CodeArtifactOptions)
 - *Default:* undefined

-Options for publishing npm package to AWS CodeArtifact.
+Options for npm packages using AWS CodeArtifact.

+This is required if publishing packages to, or installing scoped packages from AWS CodeArtifact

 ---